gpo2105/MLP_Over-Unders/README.md

 ### Collection
 The gambling data was easily retrieved by downloading excel files directly from the website.
 These files, of course, included Over/Under opening & closing lines and odds along with other gambling data.
 They also provided data about the matchup--Home & Away team and pitchers--and the runs scored by each team.

 Data from Baseball-Reference was a bit more difficult to retrieve.
 Some data--specifically team annual statistics--was easily downloaded.
 Game-by-Game statistics and player-specific metrics had to be retrieved through webscrapping.
-Fortunately, the website follows strict templates so once one type of page was succesfully scrapped, it was just a matter of iteration to collect the rest.
+Fortunately, the website follows strict templates so once one type of page was succesfully scrapped, it was just a matter of iterating to collect the rest.

 (It is worth noting that at the last hour, I discovered a not-widely-advertised API for some of the data of interest.)

+## Database